The programme includes 8 core LL.M. courses, 1 optional course, and a LL.M. thesis.

 The LL.M. is structured on the European credit system.
 Each course (compulsory and elective) is worth 5 credits, for a total of 45 credits.
 The remaining 15 credits are earned by writing and defending a Master’s thesis.

 The 8 Core LL.M.
-Courses are reserved for the LL.M. students and meet daily during our school term from 15-18h.
-They provide the primary teaching load, covering the main areas of international business law.
-The students will benefit from small class sizes, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.
+Courses are reserved for LL.M. students and meet daily during our school term from 15-18h.
+They provide the primary course load, covering the main areas of international business law.
+Students will benefit from small class sizes, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.

 The LL.M.
 Thesis involves the preparation of a written work on a topic of international business law of the student’s own choosing, under the one-to-one supervision of a member of the teaching staff.